AzimovS/100DaysOfCode/README.md

 - Solved problems on Leetcode
 - Exploring Datasets for PoS-tagging

 **Thoughts:** Reply to day 14.
-Now my rating is 12408/99851.
+Now my global ranking is 12408/99851.
 Can I be in the top 10k by the end of this challenge?
 Let's see.

 **Link to problems:** [Is subsequence](https://leetcode.com/problems/is-subsequence/), [Maximum Binary Tree](https://leetcode.com/problems/maximum-binary-tree/), [Maximum Binary Tree II](https://leetcode.com/problems/maximum-binary-tree-ii/), [Count Square Submatrices with All Ones](https://leetcode.com/problems/count-square-submatrices-with-all-ones/)